 Expand presence in the global market.
 We continually expand our global network mainly through Woori Bank and Woori Card and aim to strengthen our overseas operations to diversify our profit base, which is currently concentrated in Korea.
 We currently maintain, in aggregate, over 470 branches in over 20 countries and have made major strides in our overseas operations since our establishment of the first overseas branch of a Korean commercial bank in Tokyo, Japan in 1968.
 In December 2014, Woori Bank became the first Korean bank to be involved in a merger with a listed overseas bank when its subsidiary PT.
 Bank Woori Indonesia merged with and into PT.
-Bank Himpunan Saudara 1906, which was renamed PT Bank Woori Saudara Indonesia 1906, Tbk.
-In October 2016, Woori Bank acquired a 51% equity interest in Wealth Development Bank Corp., a thrift bank in the Philippines, and partnered with Vicsal Development Corporation, an operator of department stores and supermarkets in the Philippines and another major shareholder of Wealth Development Bank Corp., to actively expand its base of local customers.
+Bank Himpunan Saudara 1906 Tbk, which was renamed PT Bank Woori Saudara Indonesia 1906, Tbk.
+In October 2016, Woori Bank acquired a 51% equity interest in Wealth Development Bank, a thrift bank in the Philippines, and partnered with Vicsal Development Corporation, an operator of department stores and supermarkets in the Philippines and another major shareholder of Wealth Development Bank, to actively expand its base of local customers.
 In addition, in November 2016, Woori Bank obtained a banking license to establish a local subsidiary in Vietnam, Woori Bank Vietnam, which commenced operations in January 2017 and manages the local operations of Woori Bank's branches in Vietnam.
 Furthermore, Woori Bank has expanded the scope of its operations in Myanmar, Indonesia, Cambodia and the Philippines in order to capitalize on the potential for high growth and profitability in Southeast Asia and established a representative office in Poland as well as additional branches in India.
-In 2018, Woori Bank acquired VisionFund (Cambodia) Ltd., a microfinance deposit-taking institution in Cambodia, which was renamed WB Finance Co., Ltd., and established a German subsidiary, Woori Bank Europe GmbH, which is headquartered in Frankfurt.
-In February 2020, with the approval of the Cambodian financial authorities, Woori Finance (Cambodia) Plc., a microfinance institution, merged with and into WB Finance Co., Ltd., and further expanded Woori Bank's network of local deposit-taking services, as a result of which Woori Bank has a presence in over 20 countries with over 440 branches and offices outside Korea.
+In June 2018, Woori Bank acquired VisionFund (Cambodia) Ltd., a microfinance deposit-taking institution in Cambodia, and renamed it WB Finance Co., Ltd, and in November 2018, Woori Bank established a German subsidiary, Woori Bank Europe, which is headquartered in Frankfurt.
+In February 2020, WB Finance Co., Ltd. merged with Woori Finance (Cambodia) Plc., a Cambodian microfinance institution, and in November 2021, it obtained a commercial banking license from the Cambodian financial authorities and began its nationwide operations as Woori Bank (Cambodia) PLC.
+Woori Bank has a presence in over 20 countries with over 470 branches and offices outside Korea.
 In 2016, Woori Card expanded overseas by establishing TuTu Finance-WCI Myanmar Co., Ltd., microfinance firm, in Myanmar.